 World Mental Health Day is celebrated annually on 10th October.
-The Day is an opportunity to raise awareness of mental health issues and to mobilise efforts in support of positive mental health.
+This is an opportunity to raise awareness of mental health issues and to mobilise efforts in support of positive mental health.

-Change can be an energising and positive force in our lives.
+Change can be an energising, positive force in our lives.
 It can also be disconcerting for young people who are experiencing a great deal of change all at once.
-Cyber-bullying, an over-reliance on social media, insecure employment prospects, exam stress, a focus on body image, eating disorders, and alcohol/substance misuse are some of the issues making growing up in this rapidly changing world, so challenging.
+Cyber-bullying, an over-reliance on social media, insecure employment prospects, exam stress, a focus on body image, eating disorders and alcohol/substance misuse are some of the issues that make growing up in this rapidly changing world so challenging.

-Here are some ideas for parents, carers, coaches, youth workers or anyone interested in some advice on helping support the young people in your life.
+Here are some ideas for parents, carers, coaches, youth workers or anyone interested in helping to support young people.

 - Don’t be embarrassed to ASK questions and build your knowledge of issues affecting young people.
 Understanding an issue will make you feel more confident to talk about it.

-- Start that conversation you may have been avoiding.
+- Start the conversation you may have been avoiding.
 Even if it makes you feel awkward.

 - LISTEN to what you hear with an open mind.

 - Let the young person in your life know that it’s ok to TALK about feelings and emotions.